PO-GUISE+: Pose and object guided transformer token selection for efficient driver action recognition: Related work

 \section{Related work}

-In this section we review the human action recognition literature and the specifics of driver action recognition.
-Recognizing actions in videos requires considering variations in the actors' positions and poses, their movements, as well as their interaction with objects.
+This section discusses the specifics of driver action recognition and provides an overview of techniques to overcome the computational requirements of transformers.
+Recognizing actions in videos requires considering variations in the actors' positions and poses, their movements, as well as their interactions with objects.